-> I isolate these customers and launch a segmented email to them asking for more information.
-I combine this with a Typeform quick survey, and I incentivise their response with a 20% promo or an Amazon coupon.
+I isolate these customers and send a targeted email to them asking for more information.
+I combine this with a Typeform quick survey, and I promise a 20% promo or an Amazon coupon to get more responses.

-> From the data, we’re seeing B2B customers’ spending seems substantially higher.
-Maybe there is a correlation with the industry or the type of business which we could exploit.
+From the data, we see that B2B customers spend a lot more.
+Maybe there is an industry specific we could use.
 This is really where LTV and AOV shine.

-> I’d like to know if seasonality will play a factor in sales, because if it does, I do all my prep work on campaigns early in the year, so I don’t need to fumble later on.
+I’d like to know if seasonality is a factor in sales, because if it does, I do all my prep work on campaigns early in the year, so I don’t need to fumble later on.

-> For supplements, as you’d expect, seasonality doesn’t really show much change.
+For supplements, as you’d expect, seasonality doesn’t really show much change.
 There is a big spike in November due to Black Friday and a dip in December because everyone stocks up on Black Friday. 😀

 That said, January, April and September present great opportunities to sell more.